dougwollison/nlingual/readme.txt

 1. Upload the contents of `nLingual.tar.gz` to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go into the plugin settings page under Settings > Langauges to configure your options and registered languages
+3. Go into the plugin settings page under Settings > Languages to configure your options and registered languages
 4. Start assigning languages to posts and linking translations.

 == Changelog ==